Step7750/ScheduleStorm-Server/README.md

 Each university inherits the University class, which inherits the threading.Thread class.

-Within your Uni file, you must import the University superclass at the top: `from .University import University`
+Within your Uni file, you must import the University superclass at the top: `from .University import University`.
+The `University` superclass contains the API handlers and DB interaction methods.

-Next, you'll want to create a class that inherits University and is named your uniID along with instantiating the University superclass in your `__init__` method.
+Next, you'll want to create a class that inherits `University` and is named your uniID along with instantiating the University superclass in your `__init__` method.

 ex.
 If your uniID is "UCalgary"